Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 • Built-in split view so you can see two pages side by side

-• Powerful shortcuts and keyboard-first navigation
+• Smart shortcuts and keyboard-driven navigation

 • The ability to pin important pages permanently